 - The Doc/Fest Mentoring Programme

 The BFI Film Fund Pitch

-The BFI Film Fund Pitch at Sheffield Doc/Fest
+The BFI Film Fund Pitch with Sheffield Doc/Fest

 Apply for documentary film funding from the BFI Film Fund

-We will be inviting a short list of applicants to a pitching session in which you'lll have the opportunity to present your projects to a panel of experts, with representation from both the BFI Film Fund and the wider documentary funding community.
+A short list of applicants will be invited to a pitching session in which you’ll have the opportunity to present your project to a panel of experts, with representation from both the BFI Film Fund and the wider documentary funding community.
 Awards are being made on a bi-annual basis, with a public pitching session at Doc/Fest in June, followed by a private pitch to the panel in London in December.

 Projects will be assessed on their creative vision and the ability of the team to deliver that vision.
 Criteria will include strength of story and characters and the theatrical resonance of the project - i.e. why does it have to be a big screen project?
 Unsuccessful applicants will be given feedback and advice on other potential sources of funding.

-Prior to the pitching forum, the shortlist will be invited to partake in a preparatory pitching workshop.
+Prior to the pitching forum, the shortlisted filmmakers will be invited to partake in a preparatory pitching workshop.
 This workshop is not mandatory but is advised.
 The pitch workshop will be a 1-day event taking place in London approximately 2 weeks before the formal pitching sessions, led by the Doc/Fest's pitch trainer.